nckz/ansible-windows7sp1/README.md

 windows machine.
 It is *required* that the user has a password.

 # Bonus References
-In addition the links I've used above, these posts were very useful for understanding why some settings are unsafe and how to turn those settings on.
+In addition to the links I've used above, these posts were very useful for understanding why some settings are unsafe and how to turn those settings on.

 1. http://www.hurryupandwait.io/blog/understanding-and-troubleshooting-winrm-connection-and-authentication-a-thrill-seekers-guide-to-adventure